Frequently Asked Questions

 Q. Are tickets for the sand sculpting event valid for admission to any other event on the Embarcadero?

-A. No. Tickets for the U.S. Sand Sculpting Challenge and Dimensional Art Exposition are valid for the event on the Broadway Pier and Landing only.
+A. No. Tickets for the U.S. Sand Sculpting Challenge and Dimensional Art Exposition are valid for the events on the Broadway Pier and Landing only.

 A. Yes.
-Drop off anyone needing handicap-accessible services very close to our event gate in the parking lane in front of the Broadway Pier, 1000 North Harbor Drive, San Diego, CA 92101.
+Drop off your handicapped very close to our event gate in the parking lane in front of the Broadway Pier, 1000 North Harbor Drive, San Diego, CA 92101.

 Do’s and Dont’s